Back to The Triumph

 "I know in whom I have believed." - 2 Timothy 1:12

-The faithful therefore need a full synthesis, not only scattered chapters of encouragement.
+The faithful therefore need a synthesis, not merely scattered encouragements.
+Hope must become a way of seeing the whole road.

 Scripture has given the whole pattern: present suffering, hidden reign, final vindication, heavenly worship, and the defeat of every counterfeit.[1]
 Christ's promises are not symbolic consolation.
 They are the structure of Christian hope.